j-lgs/terraform-provider-talos/docs/resources/control_node.md

 - `files` (Attributes List) Describes a machine's files and it's contents and how it will be written to the node's filesystem. (see [below for nested schema](#nestedatt--files))
 - `inline_manifests` (Attributes List) Describes inline bootstrap manifests for the user.
 These will get automatically deployed as part of the bootstrap. (see [below for nested schema](#nestedatt--inline_manifests))
 - `kubelet` (Attributes) Represents the kubelet's config values. (see [below for nested schema](#nestedatt--kubelet))
-- `pod` (List of String) Used to provide static pod definitions to be run by the kubelet directly bypassing the kube-apiserver.
+- `pods` (List of String) Used to provide static pod definitions to be run by the kubelet directly bypassing the kube-apiserver.
 - `proxy` (Attributes) Represents the kube proxy configuration options. (see [below for nested schema](#nestedatt--proxy))
 - `registry` (Attributes) Represents the image pull options. (see [below for nested schema](#nestedatt--registry))
 - `sysctls` (Map of String) Used to configure the machine’s sysctls.